- Explore Hanoi's markets, pagodas, and historic Old Quarter

 After lunch, you'll take a boat trip through the watery landscape of Trang An, a UNESCO Natural World Heritage Site.
 Float through four limestone grottoes and spot spiritual sites like Dia Linh Mountain among the dramatic karst scenery, which has earned the nickname "Ha Long Bay on land."
 You'll learn about the Tran Dynasty at the Vu Lam Royal Steps and visit a temple dedicated to Thanh Cao Son, a national hero who taught farmers vital irrigation techniques.

-Day 5: Cruising in Ha Long Bay, Return to Hanoi
+Day 5: Optional Activities in Ha Long Bay, Return to Hanoi

 Wake early for breakfast on the ship's deck, watching the sun rise over the emerald waters of Ha Long Bay.
 The morning is yours to simply absorb the view or join in optional activities like swimming and kayaking to forested islands, where you'll find caves filled with stalagmites and stalactites.
-Sit down to an early lunch as you cruise back to Ha Long's harbor, where a shuttle bus will be waiting to drive you back to Hanoi.
-Make the most of your last evening in Hanoi with a Vietnamese massage, a water puppet show, or a drink on Bia Hoi corner, which is a favorite hangout spot for locals and tourists alike.
+Sit down for an early lunch as you cruise back to Ha Long's harbor, where a shuttle bus will be waiting to drive you back to Hanoi.
+Make the most of your last evening in Hanoi with a Vietnamese massage or a water puppet show.